The QATSPY Golfer’s Sports Page: Golf Swing Tips

 How to Use Your DMZ to Improve Your Rhythm & Tempo–

 While practice prepares the golfer’s body, it does little to prepare the mind.
 Golf is not so much a physical game as it is a mental game.
 This is the reason why preparation is more important to the golfer than their practice time.
 Even Yogi Berra’s statement about baseball applies to golf as well states, “Baseball (or golf) is 90 percent mental, and the other half is physical.”
 So why set up a practice that is tailored toward the golfer’s physical game, that is only 10 percent; when, in reality, it is a mental game, the other 90 percent.
+This 90 percent is actually performing the golf swing going through each element either on or off the course.

 The DMZ- ESPY Self-Coaching Forum

 Essentially, what the golfer is doing with the SAFE golf balls in the 405- Training Drill self-coaching forum is hitting their golf shots in feet instead of yards, up to 300 feet.
 I set up the first hole of my golf course at Lake Caroline that is a 376- yard dog leg left, Par 4, in my back and side yard.
-The actual distance of the first hole is 376- feet.
+The actual distance of the training hole is 376- feet.

 DMZ Rules of Engagement No. 7, The Subconscious Mind